 If you are seeking urgent help please

-The National Disability Insurance Scheme (NDIS) is currently rolling out across Queensland, over a progressive three-year period that began on 1 July 2016.
+The National Disability Insurance Scheme (NDIS) has been rolled out across Queensland.
 Queensland Alliance for Mental Health is supporting the mental health community to understand what the NDIS will mean for you.

 The NDIS is a new way of providing individualised support for eligible people with permanent and significant disability (including psychosocial disability), their families and carers.
 More information on psychosocial disability, recovery and the NDIS is available on the NDIS website.